go101/immutable-value-proposal/README-v9.a.md

 ```
 type I interface {
 	M0(Ta) Tb    // a writer method
-	rr.M2(Tx) Ty // a reader method.
+	rr M2(Tx) Ty // a reader method (exported)
-	             // NOTE: this is an exported method.
 }
 ```

-Similar to non-interface type, there is an implicit method `M2` specified for the writer version of the above shown interface type.
+Similar to non-interface types, there is an implicit method `M2` specified for the writer version of the above shown interface type.
-The method set specified by type `I` contains three methods actually, `M0`, `M2` and `rr.M2`.
+The method set specified by type `I` contains two methods actually, `M0` and `M2`.
-The method set specified by type `I:rr` only contains one method, `rr.M2`.
+The method set specified by type `I:rr` only contains one method, `M2`.

 In the following code snippet, the type `T1` implements the interface `I` shown in the above code snippet, but the type `T2` doesn't.
-The reason is type `T2` has not a `rr.M2` method.
+The reason is type `T2:rr` has not a `M2` method.
 ```
 type T1 struct{}
 func (T1) M0(Ta) Tb {var b Tb; return b}